eteh1/Flood-Mapping-and-Monitoring-in-Niger-Delta-Nigeria-/README.md

 Flood Mapping and Monitoring in Nigeria

+Welcome to the repository for Flood Mapping and Monitoring in Nigeria, a project aimed at using geospatial technology to analyze and visualize flood-prone areas in the Niger Delta, Nigeria.
+This project leverages Google Earth Engine (GEE) and Sentinel-1 Synthetic Aperture Radar (SAR) data for accurate flood detection and monitoring.
 Introduction

-Flooding is a major environmental hazard that causes significant destruction to infrastructure, properties, and livelihoods, especially in low-lying regions like the Niger Delta in Nigeria.
-Understanding and monitoring flood patterns in these areas is essential for mitigation and disaster management.
-This project, Flood Mapping and Monitoring in Nigeria, leverages Sentinel-1 Synthetic Aperture Radar (SAR) data and Google Earth Engine (GEE) to monitor and map flood-prone areas in the Niger Delta.
-The repository contains a script for analyzing Sentinel-1 data to identify flooded and non-flooded areas, calculate flood statistics, and export results for further analysis and decision-making.
+Flooding is a major environmental and socio-economic challenge in Nigeria, particularly in the Niger Delta region.
+This region experiences frequent flooding due to its low-lying terrain, poor drainage systems, and high rainfall during the rainy season.
+Flooding leads to displacement, destruction of property, and disruption of livelihoods.
+To mitigate and manage the effects of floods, there is a need for continuous monitoring, early warning systems, and accurate mapping of flood-prone areas.

+The Flood Mapping and Monitoring in Nigeria project aims to provide a comprehensive framework for flood detection and mapping using satellite imagery, which can be integrated into disaster management systems to enhance flood prediction, preparedness, and response.
-Project Setup
+Project Overview

-To get started with the project, follow these steps:
+This project uses Sentinel-1 SAR data from the European Space Agency's Copernicus program, processed within the Google Earth Engine (GEE) environment.
+Sentinel-1's SAR capabilities are especially useful for flood detection as it can capture imagery regardless of cloud cover or light conditions, making it ideal for real-time flood monitoring.
+Objectives

+    To detect and map flooded areas in the Niger Delta region using Sentinel-1 SAR imagery.
+    To calculate the extent of flooded and non-flooded areas.
+    To create visualizations that can help policymakers and disaster management agencies understand the flood dynamics.
+    To export flood and non-flood data as GeoTIFF files for further analysis.

+Key Features

+    Flood Detection: Identification of flood-prone areas using SAR data.
+    Visualization: Visual representation of flooded vs. non-flooded areas using custom maps and charts.
+    Export Capabilities: Export of flood data in GeoTIFF format for use in GIS and other analytical platforms.

+Technology Stack

+    Google Earth Engine (GEE): A cloud-based platform that allows for large-scale geospatial analysis.
+    Sentinel-1 SAR Data: A radar-based satellite dataset that provides high-resolution data for flood detection.
+    Git & GitHub: Version control and collaboration.

+Instructions for Running the Project

+Follow the instructions below to clone the repository, initialize the project, and run the flood detection script using Google Earth Engine.
-    Clone the repository:
+Step 1: Clone the Repository

 bash

 git clone git@github.com:eteh1/Flood-Mapping-and-Monitoring-in-Nigeria.git

-Navigate to the project directory:
+This command will create a local copy of the repository on your machine.
+Step 2: Initialize the Repository and Set Up Git

+If this is your first time setting up the project, you'll need to initialize the Git repository.

 bash

-cd Flood-Mapping-and-Monitoring-in-Nigeria

-Initialize the Git repository and add the README.md file:

-bash

 git init
 git add README.md
 git commit -m "first commit"

-Set up the main branch:

-bash

 git branch -M main

-Add the remote repository:

-bash

-git remote add origin git@github.com:eteh1/Flood-Mapping-and-Monitoring-in-Nigeria.git

-Push the initial commit to GitHub:

-bash

-    git push -u origin main
+git remote add origin git@github.com:eteh1/Flood-Mapping-and-Monitoring-in-Nigeria.git git push -u origin main

-Flood Mapping using Sentinel-1 Data
+Step 3: Define the Area of Interest (AOI)

-Defining the Area of Interest (AOI)
+You can define the Area of Interest (AOI) as follows:

-The project focuses on the Niger Delta, an area highly susceptible to flooding due to its geographic location and frequent heavy rainfall.
-The region is defined using the following asset in Google Earth Engine:

 javascript

-var aoi = projects/ee-desmondeteh/assets/Niger_Delta_;
+// Define your Area of Interest (AOI) var aoi = projects/ee-desmondeteh/assets/Niger_Delta_;

+Replace Niger_Delta_ with your specific area of interest (AOI) in the Google Earth Engine environment.
-Time Period for Analysis
+Step 4: Define the Time Period for Analysis

-Flooding events are often seasonal or occur after significant weather events.
-In this script, the analysis covers the period from September 20, 2022, to October 30, 2022, which is within the flood-prone season in Nigeria:
+Specify the time period during which you want to analyze flood events:

 javascript

 var startDate = '2022-09-20';
 var endDate = '2022-10-30';

+Modify the startDate and endDate variables based on your needs.
-Loading Sentinel-1 SAR Dataset
+Step 5: Load and Filter Sentinel-1 SAR Data

-Sentinel-1 SAR imagery is particularly useful for flood mapping due to its ability to penetrate cloud cover and capture data even during adverse weather conditions.
-The dataset is filtered to obtain images from descending orbits with VV polarization at a resolution of 10 meters:
+Load Sentinel-1 SAR data from GEE and filter it according to specific criteria:

 javascript